 In 2004, this diverse and naturally rich area of 1,269 hectares of land, largely comprising forestry and native bush in between Tauranga and Rotorua, was purchased by the Western Bay of Plenty District Council and Tauranga City Council with the support of naming rights sponsor TECT (Tauranga Energy Consumer Trust).
 Bay Trust provided initial loan facilities to councils for the capital purchase of the proposed park, and then an additional 381 hectares of land was bought by the councils in 2006, bringing the total area of land to 1,650 hectares.

-The rest of the staged development plan is now well on the way, an approach that means different areas of the park will grow to cater for a range of active and passive recreational activities including mountain biking, rallying, motocross, firearm sports, 4×4, equestrian, tramping and orienteering.
+The rest of the staged development plan is now well on the way, an approach that means different areas of the Park will grow to cater for a range of active and passive recreational activities.

-Park management is working closely with potential users from these groups to ensure their needs are built into the exciting development plans for the park.
+Park management is working closely with potential users from these groups to ensure their needs are built into future planning for the Park.
 If you, your organisation or club is keen to get involved and make a mark in the TECT All Terrain Park, please get in touch.

 Public demand for an outdoor area to cater for the diversity of the sports in the region has long been acknowledged.
 Since the late 1990s, the Western Bay of Plenty District Council has been investigating several larger landholdings in the district before deciding on the present site.